-- 6. Coordinated services and programs effectively close the gaps between community, legal, and jail-based services at all points of contact in the criminal legal system. - People released from jail have immediate access to behavioral health and medical care, housing, employment, and support systems to avoid reincarceration. - Community and jail-based services (e.g., treatment for mental health and substance use disorders, affordable supported housing) support healing, and make measurable differences in reducing crimes of poverty and repeat offenses.
+- 6. Coordinated services and programs effectively close the gaps between community, legal, and jail-based services at all points of contact in the criminal legal system. - 7.
+People released from jail have immediate access to behavioral health and medical care, housing, employment, and support systems to avoid re-incarceration. - 8.
+Community and jail-based services (e.g., treatment for mental health and substance use disorders, affordable supported housing) support healing, and make measurable differences in reducing crimes of poverty and repeat offenses.

-can be a challenge, as individuals may use many services simultaneously or sequentially.
+to prevent incarceration and re-incarceration.
+Stable housing with onsite support and case management is in short supply and is essential to preventing incarceration/re-incarceration.
+In addition, communication and coordination between organizations can be a challenge, as individuals may use many services simultaneously or sequentially.
 The following projects are intended to address these issues.

-Project 4: Address workforce shortages in behavioral health services Description Workforce shortages in the behavioral health field are a problem across the United States.
+Project 4: Address workforce shortages in behavioral health services.
+Description Workforce shortages in the behavioral health field are a problem across the United States.
 The work can be extremely stressful, and the pay is often inadequate to retain quality staff.
 Training and support are essential.
 Linking more behavioral health services to peer support and mentorship networks can help create a larger network of care.
-Lead Organization Whatcom County Health and Community Services (WCHCS) Essential Community-based provider organizations Collaborators Local higher education partners (e.g., BTC, WCC, WWU) Whatcom Racial Equity Commission Whatcom Dispute Resolution Center (resource for training) Washington State Health Care Authority North Sound Behavioral Health Administrative Services Organization (BH-ASO) Key Next Steps (1-3 years) Engage with provider organizations to identify and prioritize strategies to fill existing workforce shortages.
+Lead Organization Whatcom County Health and Community Services (WCHCS) Essential Collaborators Community-based provider organizations Local higher education partners (NWIC, BTC, WCC, WWU) Whatcom Racial Equity Commission Whatcom Dispute Resolution Center (resource for training) Washington State Health Care Authority North Sound Behavioral Health Administrative Services Organization (BH-ASO) Key Next Steps (1-3 years) Organization (BH-ASO) Engage with provider organizations to identify and prioritize strategies to fill existing workforce shortages.
 Work with state legislators and relevant agency staff to determine state budget and policy priorities to address the barriers and challenges resulting in workforce shortages.
 Work with local governments to remedy inadequate pay scales for behavioral health care providers in contracts and funding awards.
 Identify opportunities for expanding and deepening the network of peer support, coaching, and mentoring within the community.
 Determine priorities for training that can be offered as soon as possible to providers, volunteers, and organizational partners.
 Partner with local education and training programs to align curricula with workforce needs.
-Cost Estimate / Total: \$150,000/yr.
-State funding through North Sound BH-ASO Sources of Funding Behavioral Health Fund (BH Fund) Washington State Health Care Authority
+Cost Estimate / Sources of Funding Total: \$150,000/yr.
+State funding through North Sound BH-ASO Behavioral Health Fund (BH Fund) Washington State Health Care Authority